What is FCFE (Free Cash Flow to Equity)?

 Dividends

-- A part of the earnings each year may pay to the shareholder’s (dividends payout), and the remaining amount is retained by the company for future growth.
+- Each year, a part of the earnings may be paid to the shareholders (dividends payout), and the company retains the remaining amount for future growth.

 Free Cash Flow to Equity

-- It is basically the free cash available after all the obligations have been taken care of (think of Capex, debt, working capital, etc.).
+- The free cash is available after all the obligations have been taken care of (think of Capex, debt, working capital, etc.).

-- FCFE starts with Net Income (before the dividends are deducted) and adds all the noncash items like depreciation and amortization.
-Thereafter, the Capital expenditure required for the company’s growth is subtracted.
-In addition, changes in working capital are also accounted for so as to run the business in the operating year successfully.
-Lastly, net borrowings (can be negative or positive) are added.
+- FCFE starts with Net Income (before the dividends are deducted) and adds all the non-cash items like depreciation and amortization.
+After that, the Capital expenditure required for the company's growth is subtracted.
+In addition, changes in working capital are also accounted for to run the business in the operating year successfully.
+Lastly, net borrowings (negative or positive) are added.